We strengthen Oklahoma communities through service.

 Service Success Stories

 The opportunity to work with highly motivated and skilled Oklahoma AmeriCorps members at our agency, without breaking our budget, is a dream come true.
 Besides helping to stretch our budget further, the biggest strength of Oklahoma AmeriCorps are the members themselves, who are willing to commit their time and talents to improving lives.
 It’s one thing to attend college and learn the academic side of nonprofit work, but there is no substitute for experiencing it first hand and the AmeriCorps program allows just that.” – Peggy Garrett, Executive Director at The Urban Mission

-The Oklahoma Community Service Commission (OCSC) administers the AmeriCorps national service program, which provides opportunities for AmeriCorps members to serve in community-based organizations and earn education awards that are funded through a Trust at the Corporation for National and Community Service (CNCS).
-The Commission has been designated as the entity that oversees administration of Oklahoma’s participation in the National and Community Service Trust Act through Executive Orders of the Governor of the State of Oklahoma.
-The Commission must consist of no more than 25 voting members, of which no more than a majority can belong to the same political party.
-Commissioners are appointed by the Governor, and they represent business, education, labor and service throughout Oklahoma.
+The Oklahoma AmeriCorps administers the AmeriCorps national service program, which provides opportunities for AmeriCorps members to serve in community-based organizations and earn education awards that are funded through a Trust at the Corporation for National and Community Service (CNCS).
+The Oklahoma AmeriCorps has been designated as the entity that oversees administration of Oklahoma’s participation in the National and Community Service Trust Act through Executive Orders of the Governor of the State of Oklahoma.
+Oklahoma AmeriCorps must consist of no more than 25 voting members, of which no more than a majority can belong to the same political party and are appointed by the Governor.
+They represent business, education, labor and service throughout Oklahoma.